Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

-In the conceptual picture of the SM fundamental interactions (interactive forces), the gravitation-less matter consists of the aforementioned (0-D) point-like fermions, which carry properties of charges and intrinsic angular momentums (half-integer spins $s = \pm 1/2$).
+In the conceptual picture of the SM fundamental interactions (interactive forces), the gravitation-less physical matter consists of the aforementioned (0-D) point-like fermions, which carry properties of charges and intrinsic angular momentums (half-integer spins $s = \pm 1/2$).
 The interactive forces are the ways that the fermions interact with one another by means of the electromagnetic, weak-nuclear and strong-nuclear forces having the non-contact nature.
 Phenomenologically (macroscopically), the forces acting upon a fermion particle are seen as action of the respective boson field that is present at the particle location.
 The electromagnetic, weak-nuclear and strong-nuclear forces are associated with electromagnetic, weak-nuclear and strong-nuclear fields.
 Microscopically, the electromagnetic, strong and weak interactions between fermions are described in terms of the mathematical approximation method known as perturbation theory.
-The point fermions separated by the vacuum attract or repel each other by the force mediating by the virtual exchange of the respective gauge point bosons through the vacuum.
+The {\it{point fermions}} separated by the true vacuum ({\it{"straight" empty spacetime}} of Einstein special relativity) attract or repel each other by the force mediating by the virtual exchange of the respective gauge {\it{point bosons}} through the vacuum.
 The bosons are the virtual particles because they are created and exist only in the exchange process.
 The exchange of bosons does transport momentum and energy between the fermions, thereby changing their momentum and energy.
 The interaction results into attracting or repelling fermions characterizing by the interactive force that has the absolute value and direction.
 The exchange can also carry a charge between the fermions, changing the charges of the fermions and turning them from one type of fermion to another.
-Finally, since bosons transport one unit of intrinsic angular momentum (spin $s = \pm 1$), the fermion spin can vary, for instance, from +1/2 to -1/2 under such an exchange.
-It should be stressed that the microscopic interpretation of the interactions using the mathematical approximations associated with the perturbation theory is rather pure mathematical interpretation than physical one.
+Finally, since the {\it{point boson}} transports one unit of intrinsic angular momentum (spin $s = \pm 1$), the spin of the {\it{point fermion}} can vary, for instance, from +1/2 to -1/2 under the boson exchange.
+It should be stressed that the microscopic interpretation of the interactions using the mathematical approximations associated with the perturbation theory is rather a pure mathematical interpretation than physical one.
 Moreover, such an interpretation does not adequately describe some physical phenomena.
 For an example, the perturbation-based model does not compare well with the Einstein theory of general relativity.
 Indeed, one can assume that the non-contact gravitational interaction between particles is provided by the Newton force, which is associated with the gravitational field mediated by the mass of interacting particles.
 Then there should be hypothetical gravitons, the supersymmetric partners of the gauge bosons of SM, that would carry the gravitational force in the perturbation approximation of gravitational interaction.
-In the Einstein general relativity, however, the gravitational interaction between two particles is not viewed as a force, but rather particles moving freely in gravitational fields travel under their own inertia in straight lines through curve space-time.
-Thus the force of gravity is considered as the result of the geometry of space-time.
+In the Einstein general relativity, however, the gravitational interaction between two particles is not viewed as a force, but rather particles moving freely in gravitational fields travel under their own inertia in straight lines through "curve" spacetime.
+Thus the force of gravity is considered as the result of the geometry of "curve" spacetime.